Skip to content

 Frequently asked questions

-Should I keep my emergency fund in a separate bank?
 Yes, ideally.
 Keeping it at a different bank than your checking account adds a small friction barrier that prevents impulsive spending.
 The 1 to 2 business day transfer time is actually a feature, not a bug.
 It gives you time to ask “is this really an emergency?”

-Does a high-yield savings account have any risk?
 Virtually none.
 FDIC insurance covers up to $250,000 per depositor per bank.
 Your money is guaranteed by the federal government.
 The interest rate can change (it floats with the Fed rate), but your principal is always safe.

-Can I use a money market account instead?
 Yes.
 Money market accounts offer similar rates to HYSAs with the added convenience of check-writing and sometimes a debit card.
-The downside is slightly lower rates at some institutions.
 Either option works.
+See our HYSA vs CD vs Money Market guide for the full comparison.

-Should I invest part of my emergency fund?
 No. The entire point is certainty.
 Even a “conservative” bond fund can lose 5 to 10% in a bad year.
 Keep 100% of your emergency fund in a HYSA or money market account.
 Invest other money separately.

-What if I already have $10,000 in savings but it is in a regular bank at 0.01%?
 Move it to a HYSA today.
-The process takes 10 minutes: open a HYSA, link your current bank, initiate a transfer.
+Open a HYSA, link your current bank, initiate a transfer.
+Takes 10 minutes.
 You will earn $400 to $500 more per year on the same money with zero additional risk.
-There is no reason to leave money in a 0.01% account.

 The bottom line